 How to Use Teff

-Teff is commonly used to make injera in Ethiopia and Eritrea.
+Teff is commonly used to make injera bread in Ethiopia and Eritrea.
 Injera is a sourdough-risen flatbread with a unique, spongy texture.
 Injera is made with teff flour, which is mixed with water and allowed to ferment for several days, as with sourdough starter; as a result of this process, injera has a mildly sour taste.
 The injera is then ready to be baked into large, flat pancakes.

 Just like a pancake, the injera dough is a liquid texture that’s poured onto a baking surface.
 It’s cooked in a circle and used as a base for other foods, much like a french crepe.
-It’s traditionally used to scoop up sauces, meats and vegetables, which is easy because of the porous texture.
+It’s traditionally used to scoop up sauces, meats and vegetables, which is easy because of its porous texture.

 - When the water boils, turn down the heat to a simmer and cover the pot with a lid.